Arthur Camberlein >> SEO & Data articles >> No translate attribute for HTML tag

 Retour au blog

-No translate attribute for HTML tag - FAQs
+No translate attribute for HTML tag - FAQ

 When should use the translate="no" attribute?